 Sometimes, for a while, optimism has to slide over into the passenger seat, keep its smirking mouth shut, and let pessimism take the wheel.

 In the midst of an emergency, in the face of a deadly threat, you have to think more about the worst that can happen, rather than the best.

 The population of Planet Earth has yet to realize this.

 I’ve had people tell me I shouldn’t use the word “retarded.”
-And I get the point — it can be a callous insult to people with mental handicaps.
+And I get the point — it can be an insult to people with mental handicaps.

 But like the shock value of carefully-applied profanity, it can also serve to slap people awake.

 Here’s retarded: The smug idiot who laughs “Hey, we can’t hurt the Earth!
 Ha-ha!
 It’ll be here and fine long after we’re gone!”